We use affiliate links. See our Disclosure Policy for more information.

 You will park at Tipsoo Lake and can either hike this loop clockwise or counter-clockwise, but for the best views of Mt.
 Rainier we recommend hiking clockwise.

-In the summer during wildflower season the entire first half of the hike is completely covered in meadows bursting with wildflower blooms, then once you round the bend at Dewey Lake the rest of the hike boasts the iconic Mt.
+In the summer during wildflower season, the entire first half of the hike is completely covered in meadows bursting with wildflower blooms, then once you round the bend at Dewey Lake the rest of the hike boasts the iconic Mt.
 Rainier peak straight in front of your view.
 We also found Dewey Lake viewpoint to be the perfect pit stop for a snack.

 Drive from Seattle: 3 hours